Alex-Wauters/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 * `instance_id`                   - (Required) The CloudAMQP instance ID.

 * `heartbeat`                     - (Computed/Optional) Set the server AMQP 0-9-1 heartbeat timeout in seconds.
-Only effect new connections.
+Only effects new connections.

 * `connection_max`                - (Computed/Optional) Set the maximum permissible number of connection.
-Applied immediately (requires RabbitMQ restart before 3.11.13.).
+Applied immediately.
+(RabbitMQ restart required before 3.11.13.)

 * `channel_max`                   - (Computed/Optional) Set the maximum permissible number of channels per connection, 0 means "no limit".
 Only effects new connections.

-* `consumer_timeout`              - (Computed/Optional) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds.
+* `consumer_timeout`              - (Computed/Optional) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds, will get cancelled, the channel will close and the message will be returned to the queue.
 Only effects new channels.

 * `vm_memory_high_watermark`      - (Computed/Optional) When the server will enter memory based flow-control as relative to the maximum available memory.
-Applied immediately
+Applied immediately.

 * `queue_index_embed_msgs_below`  - (Computed/Optional) Size in bytes below which to embed messages in the queue index.
 0 will turn off payload embedding in the queue index.
 Applied immediately for new queues, requires restart for existing queues.

 * `max_message_size`              - (Computed/Optional) The largest allowed message payload size in bytes.
+Messages of larger size will be rejected with a suitable channel exception.
 Only effects new channels.

 * `log_exchange_level`            - (Computed/Optional) Log level for the logger used for log integrations and the CloudAMQP Console log view.
-Requires RabbitMQ restart to be applied.
+Does not affect the file logger.
+RabbitMQ restart required.

 * `cluster_partition_handling`    - (Computed/Optional) Set how the cluster should handle network partition.
+Applied immediately.

 * `sleep` - (Optional) Configurable sleep time in seconds between retries for RabbitMQ configuration.
 Default set to 60 seconds.